JWT Authentication

 • Token Generation: The generateJWT function (a placeholder for the actual JWT generation method) creates the token using the provided payload, key, and options.

-Making an Authenticated API Request
+Usage (Making an Authenticated API Request)

 1. Define the API Endpoint: Specify the URL of the API you want to call.